Suhuyini questions interest of telcos in frustrating SIM card registration process

 My skepticism of this mandatory SIM card Registration is not about the idea of registering SIM cards but the fact that only the Ghana card is the qualifying document to have my SIM registered.

-That aside I’m skeptical of the approach mobile network operators are adopting which I fathom is meant to further frustrate the registeration exercise.
+That aside I’m skeptical of the approach mobile network operators are adopting which I fathom is meant to further frustrate the registration exercise.

 Since Oct to date, less than 2mil SIM cards have been successfully registered meanwhile it’s believed that there over 40mil active SIM cards currently.